 Primary and Secondary Art Market: Differences

-There are definitely some that you will encounter more often than others such as ‘prints’, ‘multiples’, ‘offsets’.
-But the two we want to talk about here may be less frequently mentioned, but they are crucial for all aspiring art collectors to fully understand: ‘primary’ and ‘secondary’ market.
+Starting your art collecting journey can seem daunting.
+There are definitely some terms that you will encounter more often than others such as ‘prints’, ‘multiples’, ‘offsets’.
+The two we want to talk about here may be less frequently mentioned, but they are crucial for all aspiring art collectors to fully understand: the ‘primary’ and ‘secondary’ market.

 What is the Primary Art Market?

 The primary market refers only to art that is coming into the market for the first time, in essence, it is when the art makes its debut appearance.
-This is made possible through several different means, but generally occurs through the sale of a piece directly out of the artist’s studio, or via their official third party representative (such as a gallery).
+This is made possible through several different means, but generally occurs through the sale of a piece directly out of the artist’s studio, or via their official third-party representative such as a gallery.

 For this reason, it is pretty much impossible for historical artworks to be sold through the primary art market...
 Instead, most pieces sold on the primary art market are contemporary works of art from artists that are still alive and practising.